discordeno/discordeno/docs/src/stepbystep/createcommand.md

 aliases: ["inv", "join"],
 description: "Like the bot?
 Use this link to add it to your server!",
 ```

-> **Note:** If you only want to add 1 alias, you can pass in a simple string instead of an array as well as the second argument.

 Notice, I added 2 aliases here.
 You can add as many aliases as you like.
 If you see a lot of users typing it wrong by accident you can add those typos as aliases as well.